cjauvin/little_pger/README.md

     (3, 3)

-`insert`, `update` and `upsert` all have a convenient `filter_values` parameter which, if used, will filter the fields of the `values` dict to remove any item that doesn't belong to the target table.
-Without it here, an exception would be thrown, as the `book` table does not have a `publisher` column:
+`insert`, `update` and `upsert` all have a convenient `filter_values` parameter which, if used, will remove any item in the `values` dict that doesn't belong to the target table.
+Without it here, an exception would be thrown, as the `book` table does not have a `publisher`
+column:

     >>> _ = pg.upsert(
     ...     'book', filter_values=True,